Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-    View the operation data.
-If the model name is different between identical hardware, it may be appropriate to update the image model with the model of the noSolution hardware.
+1. (`ncn-mw#`) View the operation data.

+    If the model name is different between identical hardware, it may be appropriate to update the image model with the model of the `noSolution` hardware.

+    Modify the following command to specify the actual `operationID` of the operation to be examined.

     ```bash
     cray fas operations describe {operationID} --format json
     ```

+    Example output:

     ```json
     {